I don’t believe I’ve ever bought an apple pie spice. I’m pretty familiar with the flavorings from recipes I’ve made.

 - 1/2 teaspoon ground cloves

 Makes 3 1/2 teaspoons.
 Use 1 -2 teaspoons for a standard pie.
-Use in any recipe that calls for Apple Pie spice, or substitute an equal amount for the total measurements of individual spices in other recipes.
+Use in any recipe that calls for Apple Pie spice, or substitute an equal amount for the total measurements of individual spices in your recipes.

 Use Apple Pie Spice in cookies, cakes, muffins, cobblers, etc., and of course, pie.
 Any recipe that uses apples, or pears, or other fruits will benefit from this simple spice mixture.
 Try a little on cinnamon rolls for a bit more dimension than plain old cinnamon.
 Sprinkle on French toast.
 Add in small amounts (1/4 teaspoon) to pancake or waffle batter.
 And don’t forget Applesauce.